MadibaLab/CPInspector/README.md

 # Installation
 Currently, Hotspot has primarily been written and tested on windows 7 and windows 10 machines.
-The following sets of commands should enable it to run on a clean install of Windows10. you can use Oracle VM Virtualbox for this purpose.This vedio (https://www.youtube.com/watch?v=NGJqhSdytWs) can be used as a guidlines for how to install windows 10 on virtual box.
+The following sets of commands should enable it to run on a clean install of Windows10.
+You can use Oracle VM Virtualbox for this purpose.This vedio (https://www.youtube.com/watch?v=NGJqhSdytWs) can be used as a guidlines for how to install windows 10 on virtual box.